-6. Allow a few minutes for the engine to warm at a comfortable rpm (approx. 1200 rpm), then reduce the rpm, shift into gear, and get underway.
+6. Allow a few minutes for the engine to warm at a comfortable high idle (1400 - 1500 rpm), then reduce the rpm to the normal idle position, shift into gear, and get underway.

-A CAUTION: When shifting the transmission, always reduce the engine rpm to idle, then shift the transmission firmly from one direction to another.
+CAUTION: When shifting the transmission, always reduce the engine rpm to idle, then shift the transmission firmly from one direction to another.
 A slight pause in neutral will allow the propeller to slow.
 Shifting at high rpm will damage the transmission/damper plate.